 - 4. The position of each team on the match score-sheet is decided by drawing lots.
 The order of the individual fencers is decided by the team captains. - 5.
 Each 'lap' (bout) of the relay match consists of five touches (5, 10, 15, 20, etc.); the maximum time for each bout is 3 minutes. - 6.
-The first two opponents fence until one of them has scored five touches, within the time limit of 3 minutes. - The next two opponents fence until one of their scores has reached ten touches, within the time limit of 3 minutes, and so on with successive bouts, cumulatively, of five touches. - 7.
+The first two opponents fence until one of them has scored five touches, within the time limit of 3 minutes.
+The next two opponents fence until one of their scores has reached ten touches, within the time limit of 3 minutes, and so on with - 7.
+If by the expiration of 3 minutes of fencing time the intended score for the bout has not been achieved, the next two fencers take up the - 7.
 If by the expiration of 3 minutes of fencing time the intended score for the bout has not been achieved, the next two fencers take up the score where it was left off and fence up to the maximum score intended for their bout as normal, within the time limit of 3 minutes. - 8.
 The winning team is that which first reaches the maximum score of 45 touches, or that which has scored the greatest number of touches after the expiration of regulation time. - 9.
 If at the end of regulation time for the last bout the scores are equal, the match continues for a deciding touch, with a maximum time limit of one minute, fought for by the fencers of the last bout in the match.
 Before the fencing recommences the Referee draws lots to decide who will be the winner if scores are still equal at the end of the extra minute. - 10.
 In the course of a match the captain of a team may ask to substitute for a fencer the reserve nominated before the start of the match.
 This substitution may only be made at the end of a bout.
 The fencer who has been replaced may not fence again during that match in order to replace a fencer on the strip, even in the case of an accident or unavoidable circumstances.
 The announcement that a fencer is to be substituted, which must be reported by the Referee to the Directoire Technique and to the opposing team captain, must be made at the latest before the beginning of the bout preceding the next bout of the fencer who is to be replaced.